Creating, updating statistics on tables in Azure SQL Data Warehouse

 This statement is easy to use.
-Just remember this updates all statistics on the table, and therefore might perform more work than is necessary.
-If the performance is not an issue, this is definitely the easiest and most complete way to guarantee statistics are up-to-date.
+Just remember that it updates all statistics on the table, and therefore might perform more work than is necessary.
+If the performance is not an issue, this is the easiest and most complete way to guarantee that statistics are up to date.

-When updating all statistics on a table, SQL Data Warehouse does a scan to sample the table for each statistics.
-If the table is large, has many columns, and many statistics, it might be more efficient to update individual statistics based on need.
+When updating all statistics on a table, SQL Data Warehouse does a scan to sample the table for each statistics object.
+If the table is large and has many columns and many statistics, it might be more efficient to update individual statistics based on need.

 For an implementation of an

-UPDATE STATISTICS procedure please see the Temporary Tables article.
-The implementation method is slightly different to the
+UPDATE STATISTICS procedure, see Temporary Tables.
+The implementation method is slightly different from the preceding

-CREATE STATISTICS procedure above but the end result is the same.
+CREATE STATISTICS procedure, but the result is the same.

-There are several system view and functions that you can use to find information about statistics.
-For example, you can see if a statistics object might be out-of-date by using the stats-date function to see when statistics were last created or updated.
+There are several system views and functions that you can use to find information about statistics.
+For example, you can see if a statistics object might be out of date by using the stats-date function to see when statistics were last created or updated.

 Catalog views for statistics